Willem Frederik Hermans: Controversies

-The best example of Hermans's notoriety was the minor issue of the first volume of the memoirs of the (perceivedly) "minor" writer C. Buddingh', which Hermans savagely and condescendingly criticised in a review in 1979.
-The next volume was published only in 1995, ten years after the death of Buddingh' but only months after Hermans' death.
+In 1979 Hermans reviewed an issue of the first volume of memoirs of the author C. Buddingh'.
+His criticisms were so devastating that the next volume was published only in 1995, ten years after the death of Buddings - and several months after that of Hermans.

 Translations in English

 The earliest translation into English of a Hermans work was the novella The House of Refuge (translated by Estelle Debrot), which Steven Marcus included in his collection The World of Modern Fiction (New York, 1966).
 The original is called Het behouden huis and runs to just under 80 pages.
 Het behouden huis was translated into English again in 2017 by David Colmer and published by Archipelago Books as An Untouched House (2018).

 In 2006, the novel Beyond Sleep (translated by Ina Rilke) was published.
 The story is about a geological expedition in the north of Norway, where the sun never sets.
 The original is from 1966 and is called Nooit meer slapen and ranks as one of Hermans's two most important works.
 The other work, The Darkroom of Damocles, also translated by Ina Rilke, was published in 2007.
 The novel is set during the occupation in World War II, and the protagonist, a member of the Dutch resistance against the Germans, is unable to come up with evidence for his resistance activities when the war is over.
 The original is from 1958.
+Le Carré's spy novel The Spy Who Came in from the Cold was in part inspired by Herman's The Darkroom of Damocles, who suspected plagiarism.

 In 2021, Archipelago Books published Hermans' novel Herinneringen van een engelbewaarder (again translated by David Colmer) as A Guardian Angel Recalls.
 This bleakly humorous work, set on the eve of Nazi Germany's invasion of the Netherlands in 1940, follows the travails of Alberegt, a lovelorn public prosecutor who has just seen off his mistress, a German-Jewish refugee steaming to the safety of America.
 Accompanied by his guardian angel as well as the devil, Alberegt races his Renault recklessly through the Hook of Holland.
-Despite the determined efforts of his guardian angel, a moment's inattention leads to a catastrophe that Alberget is ill-equipped to handle, just as the German war machine begins its onslaught on the poorly prepared Dutch.
+Despite the determined efforts of his guardian angel, a moment's inattention leads to a catastrophe that Alberegt is ill-equipped to handle, just as the German war machine begins its onslaught on the poorly prepared Dutch.